3mdeb/news-and-ideas/_posts/2019-01-XX-enabling-cpb-on-pcengines-apu2.md

 influences the performance of our platforms?
 It's the processor's manufacturer design one may say.
 In this post, I will show You how firmware may boost Your silicon to higher performance level.
-On the example of PC Engines apu2c4 platform, I will present Core Performance Boost feature.
+On the example of PC Engines apu2c4 platform,I will present Core Performance Boost feature.

 ## Core Performance Boost

 ![BOOST](https://3mdeb.com/wp-content/uploads/2017/07/boost_gauge.jpg)

 Core Performance Boost (CPB) is a feature that allows increasing the frequency of the processor's core exceeding its nominal values.
-It is the equivalent of Intel® Turbo Boost Technology for AMD processors.
+Similarly to Intel�?
+Turbo Boost Technology, AMD Core Performance Boost temporarily raises the frequency of a single core when the operating system requests the highest processor performance.

 Enabling the CPB feature is relatively easy since coreboot uses proprietary initialization code from AMD for the apu2 processor called AGESA, which have